Aboubacar Sissoko: Club career

 In 2014, he appeared with CS Longueuil in the Première ligue de soccer du Québec.

 From 2017 to 2019, he played for CS St-Hubert in the Première ligue de soccer du Québec.
 In November 2018, at the 2018 CPL-U Sports Draft, Sissoko was selected 12th overall by Canadian Premier League club Forge FC.
 He attended pre-season with the club, but did not earn a contract.
 After leaving Forge, he returned to St-Hubert for another season in 2019, after which he departed the PLSQ club to begin his professional career.

 In November 2019, he signed with HFX Wanderers FC of the Canadian Premier League, ahead of the 2020 season.
 In February 2020, after signing his contract, but before beginning the 2020 season, he went on trial with Major League Soccer club Vancouver Whitecaps FC.
 Originally, the trial was to last for three days, but it was continually extended, finally ending after six weeks, after which he returned to join the Wanderers.
-In his third match on August 23, he earned Man of the Match honours against Cavalry FC.
+In his third match on 23 August, he earned Man of the Match honours against Cavalry FC.
 He helped the Wanderers reach the 2020 CPL Final, where they were defeated by Forge FC.
 He led the league with a 91% dribbling success rate that season.
 He was also named to the CanPL.ca 2020 Best XI.

 In February 2021, he joined USL Championship club Indy Eleven.

 In February 2022, he returned to the Canadian Premier League, signing with Forge FC.
-He made his debut for the club in a 2022 CONCACAF Champions League match against Cruz Azul on February 16.
+He made his debut for the club in a 2022 CONCACAF Champions League match against Cruz Azul on 16 February.
 He won the league title with Forge in 2022.
 In 2023, he again helped Forge win the league title, for the second consecutive season.

 In February 2024, he signed with Atlético Ottawa on a two-year contract.
 On 13 April 2024, he made his debut in the season opener against York United FC.

+In January 2026, he signed with FC Supra du Québec in the Canadian Premier League.